Easy No Knead Bread – Crusty Artisan Bread

 Instructions

-• Stir in flours and vital wheat gluten, mixing until there are no dry patches.
+• Stir in flour and salt, mixing until there are no dry patches.
 Dough will be difficult to stir, but too wet to knead or work with hands.

-• After the rising period, dough can be baked or stored, covered in the fridge for up to 2 weeks.
+• After the rising period, dough can be baked or stored, covered in the fridge for one week (see article for details).

 Baking on Baking Sheet

-• Sprinkle a little flour on dough and cut off a grapefruit-size piece (1/4 of the dough) with a serrated knife.
+• Sprinkle flour on dough and cut off half the dough.

-• Turn dough in hands to lightly stretch the surface, creating a rounded top and a lumpy bottom.
+• With floured hands, turn dough in hands to lightly stretch the surface, creating a rounded top and a lumpy bottom.
 Use as much flour in your hands as needed and form into an oval artisan bread shape.

-• Place on lightly greased cookie sheet sprinkled with cornmeal where dough will be placed.
+• Place on lightly greased baking sheet sprinkled with cornmeal (if using) where dough will be placed.
 Repeat with remaining dough, or leave in fridge for another day.

 • Bake until well browned, about 30 minutes or until internal temperature reaches 205°F/96°C.